iefserge/moltenc.dev/index.md

 nav_order: 1
 nav_title: Home
 ---
-# __Molten C__ -- yet another "systems" programming language
+# __Molten C__

-__Molten C__ is a low-level non-object-oriented programming language based on C.
+__Molten C__ is _yet another_ system programming language based on C.
-Unlike other new languages, Molten C attempts to preserve as much C syntax and "spirit" as possible while making language more pleasant and easy to use.
+It attempts to preserve core C syntax and "spirit" while making language more expressive and pleasant to use.

-__Molten C__ is not source compatible with C, but it can import C headers and seamlessly interoperate with C libraries of any complexity.
+__Molten C__ is not a superset of C, but compiler can import and seamlessly interoperate with C libraries of any complexity.

 ---